You are here

 The Mrs Lee Choon Guan Trust Fund was set up in the 1970s.
 Says Mr Chua: "We felt she had the resources to put something into a fund that could help the community over generations, and also help future generations of our family to carry through this philanthropic legacy."

 Mr Chua says the fund was modest in size compared to other more prominent foundations.
 "It was interesting that the fund was relatively small.
-It was a departure from conventional thinking that you need a signifcant amount to set up a foundation, otherwise you may not have suffcient capability to make a difference.
+It was a departure from conventional thinking that you need a significant amount to set up a foundation, otherwise you may not have sufficient capability to make a difference.

-"Now with the beneft of time, even with something relatively small, we can still be reasonably impactful decades later.
-It was a combination of prudent stewardship of the initial resources and it beneftted from Singapore's economic success.
+"Now with the benefit of time, even with something relatively small, we can still be reasonably impactful decades later.
+It was a combination of prudent stewardship of the initial resources and it benefitted from Singapore's economic success.
 Hence, the investment grew to a reasonable size, which enables us to do the things we do today."

 The fund is managed as an endowment, where the principal amount is invested, and income earned goes towards funding charitable works.

 "What the fund demonstrates is that you can start with a certain amount, grow that amount, and still give and help others along the way."

 Mr Chua became co-trustee in the 1980s together with his mother.
 In the early days, the fund supported causes that Mrs Lee had cared about.
 These included improvements in infant mortality and education.

 The threads of Mrs Lee's charitable interests still run through the fund.
 In its early years, it has, for instance, helped to fund public sector scholarships though the Public Service Commission of Singapore.
 More recently, the fund was approached to co-fund an initiative in Cambodia to help reduce infant mortality, by helping to provide facilities in a children's hospital and sharing medical expertise.